campuscode/rails-guides-pt-BR/pt-BR/caching_with_rails.md

 **NÃO LEIA ESTE ARQUIVO NO GITHUB, OS GUIAS SÃO PUBLICADOS NO https://guiarails.com.br.**
 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.**

-Caching with Rails: An Overview
+Cache com Rails: Uma Visão Geral
 ===============================

 This guide is an introduction to speeding up your Rails application with caching.